rfigueroa/docs/content/concepts/pipeline/steps/ruleset.md

 ```

 {{% alert color="info" %}}
-This pipeline will limit the execution of the `test` step to:and `build` steps to:
+This pipeline will limit the execution of the `test` step to:

 - builds with a branch of `master`
 - builds with an event of `push`